Unique05/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 0 is printing the absolute pathway
-Script 1 displays the comtent list
+Script 1 displays the content list
+Script 2 takes to home directory